-These are the 7 major groups of postures from most accessible (relatively as you start on the floor) to most challenging where you're upside down.
-Each of these types of poses can be combined in a posture affecting the body in a multitude of ways.
-The seated postures are ones that you can start as you read this (assuming you're sitting) and mostly focus on spinal extension and balance.
+These 7 major groups of postures prepare the entire body to function at it’s best.
+Seated postures focus on spinal extension and balance.
 Forward folds and backbends can be some of our tougher postures to hold for a long period of time though they are easier to relax in and therefore maintain.
-Afterwards we have twists that require full spinal application and vary per side when it comes to their difficulty.
-Finally, standing poses (warrior poses, wide-legged forward fold) and balancing poses (tree pose, side plank) take practice and the most muscular strength training.
+Twists often require more use of the spine and vary in difficulty based on their depth.
+Standing poses (warrior poses, wide-legged forward fold) and balancing poses (tree pose, side plank) take practice and the most muscular strength training.
 Finally, the inversions require the most familiarity with the body.
 Practicing the previous postures will build all levels of the body for poses like headstand and handstand when the mind is ready for a challenge.

-Having trouble deciding what's what?
 Start out with sun salutations to warm the body up.
-As you move through this set sequence you'll feel the places in the body that need your attention.
-The practice you develop from listening to your body, experimenting and (YES!) making mistakes is the perfect practice for you.
+As you move through this set sequence you’ll feel the places in the body that need your attention.
+The practice you develop from listening to your body, experimenting and making mistakes is the perfect practice for you.
 Utilize yoga to find out more about your body and your needs.
 Focus on creating the best space for yourself and your practice will always be interesting, effective, comprehensive, and best of all: ALL YOURS!